spacetelescope/aas245_da_workshop/install_and_setup/INSTALL.md

     (da-workshop) % jupyter lab

-If successful, your browser would open a new page/tab pointing to `localhost` and show you a listing of the directory including all the notebook subdirectories.
+If successful, your browser would open a new page/tab pointing to `localhost`.
+Click on the folder icon at the upper left to open the file browser.
+You should see a list of directories for each of the notebook subdirectories.

 Double-click into one of the notebook directories such as `specreduce`.
 Then double-click on a notebook such as `specreduce.ipynb` and wait for